Dominic-Chuma/Game-Catalog/README.md

 1. For a list of all the games. https://projects.erlimited.com.ng/APIs/gamelist.php

-2. To return a the players, their games and gamplays. https://projects.erlimited.com.ng/APIs/player-data1.php
+2. To return a list of all participated the players, their games and the number of gamplays for each game played. https://projects.erlimited.com.ng/APIs/player-data1.php

 3. For a list of all games played per day and their players.